hivemq/mqtt-cli/docs/06_logging.md

 ## Usage Example
-> If you require debug logging for direct access add the -d or -v flag to your command.
+> If you require debug logging for direct access add the `-d` and `-v` options are available for the basic publish and subscribe command

 ```